huaminghuangtw/Evergreen-Notes/Permanent-Notes/always-do-your-best-as-possible.md

 ---

-If you don't try to be the best, you won't even be good.
+If you don’t try to be the best, you won’t even be good.

-* It's easier to try to be the best than to try merely to be good.
+* It’s easier to try to be the best than to try merely to be good.

 ---

-Don't try to be anything, except the best.
+Don’t try to be anything, except the best.

 ---